Ptujec/LaunchBar/Gedankensalat/README.md

 # LaunchBar Action: Gedankensalat (Scratchpad)

 The use-case of this is for when you working on something and a random thought comes to your mind.
-As a LaunchBar user hitting cmd-space, space and type away should be the quickest way to capture a random thought.
+As a LaunchBar user hitting `⌘ ␣` (command-space), `␣` (space) and type away should be the quickest way to capture a random thought.
 This is what this action is for.

 <img src="01.png" width="600"/>